gauravhadavale07/gauravhadavale07/README.md

 > **“What internal mechanism caused the model to make this prediction?”**

-While much of applied ML focuses on maximizing surface-level metrics such as accuracy or AUROC, my work focuses on **model auditing**—treating deep learning systems as causal objects that must be inspected, stress-tested, and corrected before they can be trusted in high-stakes settings.
+While much of applied machine learning emphasizes surface-level metrics such as accuracy or AUROC, my work focuses on **model auditing**—treating deep learning systems as causal objects that must be inspected, stress-tested, and corrected before they can be trusted in high-stakes settings.

 My interests lie at the intersection of **mechanistic interpretability**, **explainability-driven audits**, and **causal interventions** in both vision models and language models.